semdeleer/immo-eliza-deployment/README.md

 ## 📖 Description
 This project is a follow up on the Immoweb ML project in https://github.com/semdeleer/immo-eliza-ml.git.

-Our objective in this phase of the project is to deploy a machine learning model capable of accurately predicting housing prices.
-We set up a FastAPI application.
-This FastAPI instance was then deployed on Render, and using the Render link, we further deployed it onto a Streamlit website.
+In this project phase, our primary goal is to deploy a machine learning model that accurately predicts housing prices.
+We implemented this by establishing a FastAPI application, which was subsequently deployed on Render.
+Leveraging the Render link, we extended its deployment to a Streamlit website.
+Additionally, we explored an alternative approach by deploying the machine learning model directly through Streamlit and then encapsulating it within a Dockerfile for deployment.

 The input properties required in the Streamlit interface for predicting the price include: